1978 Baldwin–Wallace Yellow Jackets football team: Awards and honors

 In voting by the OAC coaches, Baldwin Wallace tackle Paul Petrella won the Hank Critchfield Award as the best defensive lineman in the conference.
-Fullback Roger "Amtrack" Andrachik (a Yale transfer) tied with Wittenberg's Dave Merritt in the balloting for the Mike Gregory Award as the OAC's best offensive back.
+Fullback Roger "Amtrak" Andrachik (a Yale transfer) tied with Wittenberg's Dave Merritt in the balloting for the Mike Gregory Award as the OAC's best offensive back.

 Nine Baldwin-Wallace players received first-team honors on the All-OAC team: quarterback Joe Surniak; fullback Roger Andrachik; offensive tackle Jeff Jenkins; punter Doug Schiefer; linebacker Bill Rickert; defensive down linemen Bill Davis and Paul Petrella; linebacker Gary Monda; and defensive back Gary Stelter.

 After the season, coach Tressel was honored by the American Football Coaches Association (AFCA) as the college division coach of the year.
 Tressel was inducted into the College Football Hall of Fame in 1996.

 In October 2018, the 1978 team was inducted as a group into the Baldwin Wallace Athletics Hall of Fame.